 Your website needs to be a useful resource for search visitors.
 If you’ve been in business for a long time, you should perform site maintenance every year.
 Analyze your pages frequently, make sure they’re still relevant, and confirm Google isn’t indexing pages that you want hidden.

-Note: Interested in a personalized strategy for your business to reduce index bloat and raise your SEO ranking?
-We can help.
+Note: Interested in a personalized strategy for your business to reduce index bloat and raise your SEO performance?
+Our digital marketing experts can help.
 Request a free proposal here.